 - Preheat the oven to 350 degrees.

-- Mix the quinoa flour with the baking soda, salt, sugar, a dash of stevia, and cinnamon, if using.
+- Mix the quinoa flour with the baking powder, salt, sugar, a dash of stevia, and cinnamon.

-- In a separate bowl, mix the egg, oil, vanilla, and water.
+- In a separate bowl, mix the eggs, oil, and vanilla.

 - Mix everything, including the chocolate, together until well combined.

 - Dollop the batter onto a parchment paper-lined baking sheet (make 12 cookies).

 - Bake for 11 minutes.